Pharmacy of the Eastern Vaud Hospitals: Rennaz (from 2019)

 As a result of the construction of the Rennaz Hospital Centre by the HRC, the PHEL moved its headquarters and central pharmacy to Rennaz, in the Chablais Vaudois, at the beginning of October 2019 one month before the relocation of the various HRC sites, which it also accompanied on a pharmaceutical point of view.
 On this occasion, the PHEL also modernised its equipment with the acquisition of a global dispensing robot and with the development of new services, in particular that of ward pharmacy technicians.

 As part of the transfer of the HRC to Rennaz, the Miremont Foundation was transferred to private ownership.
 Therefore, on 1 January 2020, the PHEL was reduced to five members: the Lavaux Hospital, the Nant Foundation, the Health Pole of the Pays-d'Enhaut, the Rive-Neuve Foundation and the HRC, whose delegate is chairing the PHEL.

 Shortly after moving into its new facilities, the PHEL, like the HRC and other Swiss hospitals, faced the COVID-19 pandemic and quickly adapted its operations to ensure the supply of drugs and clinical services to its member hospitals and private partners.
 During the first two waves of the pandemic, the PHEL was supported in some of its missions by the Vaud Civil Protection.
 In 2021, the PHEL was also involved in the preparation of doses of the COVID-19 vaccine, particularly in the vaccination centres of Rennaz and Montreux.

-At the same time, following the HRC, the PHEL have faced also transitional financial difficulties.
-Since the end of 2022, like all European hospital pharmacies, it is confronted with a significant shortage of medicines in the context of the 2021–2023 global supply chain crisis.
+At the same time, following the HRC, the PHEL have faced also transitional financial difficulties, but then returned to financial equilibrium.
+Like all European hospital pharmacies, it subsequently faced a significant shortage of medicines amid the 2021–2023 global supply chain crisis.

 Activities

 Within the Vaud Hospital Federation, the three inter-hospital pharmacies, PHEL, PIC and PHNVB, work together, in particular by negotiating preferential purchasing conditions with pharmaceutical suppliers.
 Since 2002, thanks to a common approach, they have all been ISO 9001 certified, which attests of the quality of their services.

 In addition to regional hospitals, these three inter-hospital pharmacies can also serve private clinics and nursing homes.
-The PHEL is a partner of several private clinics on Riviera vaudoise and of about fifteen nursing homes in eastern Vaud, including those of the Claire Magnin Foundation.
+The PHEL is a partner of several private clinics on Riviera vaudoise and of about fifteen nursing homes in eastern Vaud.

 The aim of the PHEL is to provide its members and other partners with: